joycenerd/Deep_Learning_Practice_labs/lab3/README.md

 ## Data

-You can download the images [here](https://drive.google.com/open?id=1RTmrk7Qu9IBjQYLczaYKOvXaHWBS0o72).
+You can download the images [here](https://drive.google.com/open?id=1RTmrk7Qu9IBjQYLczaYKOvXaHWBS0o72), and save the images in `./Data/data`.
 You can find the training and testing corresponding image name and label in `./Data`.

 ## Training